atuncer/OSM_Scraping/README.md

 # OSM Scraping
-Basic scripts for scraping player datas from Online Soccer Manager
+Basic scripts for scraping player data from Online Soccer Manager

 ## How To Install?
 Only pip dependency is the Selenium package.
 It can be installed by: